Xin Ying performs a dramatic kick in a flowing black and red dress among Isamu Noguchi’s large...

 Noguchi at Night

-On May 9, 2025, from 6–9 pm, The Noguchi Museum will host Noguchi at Night, a one-night dance and culinary experience with solo performances by the Martha Graham Dance Company.
+On May 9, 2025, The Noguchi Museum hosted Noguchi at Night, a one-night dance and culinary experience with solo performances by the Martha Graham Dance Company.

-The evening will include pop-up performances throughout the Museum, including Ekstasis (1933), Lamentation (1930), Satyric Festival Song (1932), and Spectre-1914 (1936).
-As we celebrate the 40th anniversary of Isamu Noguchi opening his museum to the public, we are thrilled to highlight Noguchi and Martha Graham’s work together in this collaborative event.
-Guests will enjoy a selection of dishes by chef Kiyo Shinoki from Tonchin, Takumen, and Takusando, along with specialty cocktails.
+The evening included pop-up performances throughout the Museum, including Ekstasis (1933), Lamentation (1930), Satyric Festival Song (1932), and Spectre-1914 (1936), celebrating and extending the legacy of collaboration between two icons of the 20th century, Martha Graham and Isamu Noguchi.
+Guests enjoyed a selection of dishes by chef Kiyo Shinoki from Tonchin, Takumen, and Taku Sando, along with specialty cocktails.

-Proceeds from Noguchi at Night will benefit The Isamu Noguchi Foundation and Garden Museum.
+Proceeds from Noguchi at Night benefit The Isamu Noguchi Foundation and Garden Museum.
+Thank you to everyone who made this evening unforgettable.

 Martha Graham Dance Company